 The solubility of mineral fertilizers may not be increased by means of any chemical treatment.
-Farm fertilizers from conventional sources must be subject to careful composting.
-They may only be used when they are considered harmless in regard to their pollution content.
+Farm fertilizers from conventional sources may only be used when they are considered harmless in regard to their pollution content.
 If necessary a quality examination can be requested.
 Micronutrients may only be used when the deficiency determined cannot be removed by any other means.